-Landry Pebler, MA, LAC
+Landry Pebler, MA, LPC

 My name is Landry Pebler.
-I am a Licensed Associate Counselor.
+I am a Licensed Professional Counselor.
 As an Arizona native, I am passionate about supporting individuals and families throughout my community in healing and achieving personal growth.
 My background includes working with children (ages 10+), adolescents, young adults, and families.

 I am devoted to making therapy a safe and inviting environment where individuals and families can explore varying dynamics of their emotional well-being.
 If you and/or your child have experienced trauma or adversity, we can work together to find new ways to manage stress, anxiety, depression, low self-esteem, grief, behavioral concerns, or difficulties in relationships.